gerickehoeksema/node-auth-server/README.md

 # node-auth-server
-A NodeJS auth server that uses mogooseBD to store user details
+A NodeJS auth server that uses mongoBD to store user details